 It’s possible to relax in the sauna world with steam bath, herbal sauna, infrared sauna, Dolomite steam bath in grotto, alpine sauna, the barrel textile sauna and Blockhouse sauna with panoramic view to the mountains.

-In the Alpenreych Spa take some time to relax and immerse yourself in a world of relaxing Alpine, Ayurvedic and traditional wellbeing treatments.
+In the Alpenreych Spa, you can take some time to relax and immerse in a world of relaxing Alpine, Ayurvedic and traditional wellbeing treatments.

 The evening highlight

 The evening highlight was a dinner: salad buffet, four dishes of a la carte cuisine, cheese selection and dessert.
 Each evening had a theme with live music very often.

 The Wine Cellar is a very special kind of delightful experience: renowned wine labels of regional, national and internationalclassics, cult wines and rarities waiting to be discovered by you as wine lovers and connoisseurs during your holiday in South Tyrol.

 competent, the true hospitality of South Tyrol.

 You can find a good weather guarantee on the hotel website.
 I was kind of hoping for rain but experienced crystal clear days – perfect for taking pictures.
 I visited Hotel Hubertus in mid October, the last week before they close and prepare for winter season.

 There are two low price periods at Hotel Hubertus, October and May.
 The other times are high season with different price ranges.